Available until March 31, 2026.

 On this journey, each city we visit will resonate with one of these elements.
 From that experience, we developed five modules that don’t just teach—they transform.
 Each module offers audio training, travel photos, photography exercises, mindfulness practices, writing prompts, inspiring artists, and music recommendations.
 This journey will take you through five stops.

 Once you receive the content, you can enjoy the experience at your own pace—no need to follow a fixed schedule.
-Your journey will begin on October 14, 2025, with a new stop every two days—five in total, woven into your daily life.
+Your journey starts now, with a new stop every two days—five in total, woven into your daily life.
 Each stop will take just 15 to 20 minutes a day to listen, read, and watch.
 You will decide when to access the content and create the suggested images.

 It’s time to pick the most beautiful notebook you can find—decorated with birds, flowers, water, or wind.
 Pick up some chopsticks to eat mindfully, slow down your movements, and simply let yourself be carried away.